 - During the mid-pleistocene period it came into excessed

 - India got her name from the Indus river.

 - Source – Lake Manasarovar (5180 m) of Kailas Range, Tibet

 - Right Tributaries – Shyok, Hunza, Gilgit, Kabul, Kurram, Gomal

 - Left Tributaries – Zanskar, Suru, Soan, Jhelum, Chenab, Ravi, Beas, Sutlej, Panjnad

-- Indus river is joined by Dhar River near Indo-China border
+- Indus river is joined by the Dhar River near the Indo-China border.